Nikken Sekkei and Joan Pascual - Ramon Ausió Arquitectes

 Space within the stadium is planned to be increased from 40,000m² to 104,000m² as part of the refurbishment.
 A new roof will be installed over the stadium to cover all the open terraces.
 The aisles will be made free of vertical connection hubs and widened to hold more supporters.

 The terraces will be divided into sections to provide safety for the visiting supporters.
 Each section or zone will have a separate entrance and passageway inside the stadium.

 A total of 5,000 parking spaces will be created in an underground parking lot to free up the public area adjacent to the stadium and also to make it accessible for the neighbouring areas.

 The media section will be revamped and relocated along with new cabins and television sets to an exclusive 2,000m² media area and a new press room.

-A changing room with an area of 2,000m² will be designed in a new space that will also include a 50m warm-up area, four changing rooms, medical area, access to press room and other player-related amenities.
+A changing room with an area of 2,000m² will be designed in a new space that will also include a 50m warm-up area, four changing rooms, a medical area, access to the press room and other player-related amenities.